 Our team of experienced coaches and alumni work tirelessly to provide top-notch resources, including monthly briefs, free video analyses, and insightful articles.
 Join us and explore how debate can shape your future!

-Prepping for the Sep/Oct topic in Lincoln-Douglas?
-Here's an in-depth, high-level topic analysis from our writers about the Plea Bargaining LD topic!
-Resolved: In the United States criminal justice system, plea bargaining is just.
+Prepping for the Nov/Dec topic in Lincoln-Douglas?
+Here's an in-depth, high-level topic analysis from our writers about the Re-wilding LD topic!
+Resolved: The United States ought to rewild substantial tracts of land.

 Flexbooks are the best way for students to learn how to debate!
 Guided tutorials and 125+ interactive activities make these comprehensive books perfect for classes or after-school teams.